eProsima/Fast-DDS-spy/docs/rst/notes/notes.rst

 This release includes the following **Internal Changes** and **Bugfixes**:

+* Print only active participants when using verbose mode in ``participants`` command.
 * Fix C++ *namespace* ambiguities in yaml configuration.
 * Change default log-filter to only show warning coming from DDS Spy source code.
 * Filter out topics associated to services (RPC).